davipanico/Provi-Backend-Challenge/readme.md

 # Objective

 This API has the objective of create a new user with email & password and register some informations about it, like: Name, Addres, CPF, Phone Number and Amount Of Loan.
-All this data will be saved in a noSQL database.
-All the data will be in worked in JSON.
+All this data will be saved in a **noSQL** database.
+All the data will be in worked in **JSON**.

 # Tecnology